ReaCoMa/ReaCoMa-2.0/README.md

 ## Slicing

 So far, all of the slicing based algorithms will directly segment media items in the arrangement.
-This is not destructive and segmenets the media item the same as using the split action (`S`).
+This is not destructive and is like calling the 'Split' action multiple times (`S`).
 You can undo just like any other action and your original media item is restored to its previously unsegmented state.
 The numerical results are stored in temporary csv files and are deleted as soon as the process is completed.

 ## Objects/Layers